grknsytrk/f1-driver-rater/README.md

 - **Quick Rate Mode** - If you don't want to rate every race individually, you can assign season-wide ratings to all drivers at once
 - **Results Dashboard** - View your season averages with charts and visualizations
 - **Teammate Wars** - Compare teammates with real race and qualifying statistics.
 The app fetches actual finishing positions and calculates head-to-head records
+- **Export/Import Ratings** - Download your ratings as a JSON file or import previously saved ratings.
+Useful for backup or sharing
+- **Share as Image** - Generate a shareable image of your driver standings or podium to post on social media
+- **Driver Statistics** - See real stats like wins, poles, and podiums fetched from the API
 - **Team Colors** - Each driver is color-coded with their authentic F1 team colors for easy recognition
 - **Country Flags** - Visual country flags for each Grand Prix location
 - **Local Storage** - All your ratings are automatically saved in your browser, so you won't lose them